hsivonen/recode_cpp/README.md

-# recode-c
+# recode-cpp

-recode-c is a test/sample app that's written in C and uses [encoding-rs](https://github.com/hsivonen/encoding-rs).
+recode-cpp is a test/sample app that's written in C++ and uses [encoding-rs](https://github.com/hsivonen/encoding-rs).

-It expects encoding-rs to have been checked out to an adjacent directory.
+It expects encoding-rs and [GSL](https://github.com/Microsoft/GSL) to have been checked out to adjacent directories.

 ## Licensing